MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 ms.reviewer: v-bholmes
 ---

-# Start a call in Dynamics 365 Guides on HoloLens
+# Call a remote collaborator from Dynamics 365 Guides

-When you're working in Dynamics 365 Guides on HoloLens, if you need help with a task in your world, you might want to call a remote collaborator on Microsoft Teams (desktop or mobile) or Dynamics 365 Remote Assist.
+When you're working in Microsoft Dynamics 365 Guides on HoloLens, if you need help with a task in your world, you might want to call a remote collaborator on Microsoft Teams (desktop or mobile) or Dynamics 365 Remote Assist.

 The following types of calls are available in Microsoft Dynamics 365 Guides: